-- Tier 1 includes preferred generic drugs.

-- Tier 2 includes generic drugs.

-- Tier 3 includes preferred brand drugs.

-- Tier 4 includes nonpreferred drugs.

-- Tier 5 includes specialty drugs.

-- Tier 6 includes select care drugs with no cost sharing on preferred generic drugs for diabetic, blood pressure, cholesterol conditions and osteoporosis.
+- Tier 1 includes preferred generic drugs. - Tier 2 includes generic drugs. - Tier 3 includes preferred brand drugs.
+It may also include some nonpreferred generic drugs that are priced similarly to the original brand drug. - Tier 4 includes nonpreferred drugs.
+It may also include some nonpreferred generic drugs that are priced similarly to the original brand drug. - Tier 5 includes specialty drugs.
+Drugs in this cost-sharing tier generally cost you more than drugs in other cost-sharing tiers. - Tier 6 includes select care drugs for diabetic, high blood pressure, osteoporosis, and cholesterol conditions.